jhalterman/concurrentunit/README.md

 3. Use the `Waiter.assert` calls from any thread to perform assertions.
 4. Once expected assertions are completed, use `Waiter.resume` call to unblock the main thread.

-Optionally:

-* Use `Waiter.expectResumes` to indicate the number of `resume` calls the waiter should expect.
-This is useful when `resume` may be called by some thread prior to `await`.

 When your test runs, assertion failures will result in the main thread being interrupted and the failure thrown.
-If an `await` call times out before all expected `resume` calls occur, the test is failed with a `TimeoutException`.
+If an `await` call times out before all expected `resume` calls occur, the test will fail with a `TimeoutException`.

 ## Examples